mohan-gupta/MCP-Application/README.md

 # MCP-Application
-A simple MCP server and an MCP client
+A simple implementation of MCP server and an MCP client integrated with FastAPI

-To run this agent in your local machine, follow these steps:
+To run this code in your local machine, follow these steps:
 1. <b>Set-up the .env file</b>
    ```bash
     GOOGLE_API_KEY=<your google gemini api key>